rdking/ClassicJS/README.md

     obj: INIT(() => ({ a: 1 }));
 });
 ```
 When instantiated, you'll get an instance of `Ex` with a single property `obj` having a unique copy of an object matching `{ a: 1 }`.
 Every new instance will receive its own copy.
 However, if you looked at `Ex.prototype.obj`, all you'd find is a non-extensible object that looks like `{}`.
-That object can be recognized via the 1 property it has: namely `PLACEHOLDER in Ex.prototype.obj === true`.
+That object can be recognized via the 1 property it has: namely `("PLACEHOLDER" in Ex.prototype.obj) === true`.

 With this, you can identify which prototype properties have initializers.
 If you want a copy of the data that might get stored on an instance, you can do this:
 ```js